gswdn/CobaBot/README.md

     "Text": {
         "default": "Hello {{UserName}}.",
         "de-de": "Hallo {{UserName}}."
+    },
+    "HighlightResponse": true,
 }
-}
 ```

+Optionally, set "HighlightResponse" to true, if you'd like to highlight your response in the conversation.

 Continue reading to learn about "internal variables".

 ### Questions
 Questions are asked by the bot and answered by the user.
-You can ask multiple questions in a row.
-The decision on how the conversation goes on is made by Decision Conversation Items.
-Questions can also be used to collect data from the user that can be processed in a backend webservice.
-See HttpRequestActions.
+The decision on how the conversation proceeds is made by "AnswerGoto" or "AnswerValue" in combination with Decision Conversation Items.
+Questions can also be used to collect data from the user that can be processed in a backend webservice; see HttpRequestActions.
+If you don't use "GotoAnswer", multiple questions can be asked in a row.

 Let's have a closer look at the following example:
 ```